jfo8000/genuary-challenges/index.md

 Hi I'm JFo, one of the authors of BuildBee MakeCode, a 3d printing coding editor based on the Microsoft MakeCode platform.
 Heavily inspired from OpenSCAD and JSCad, BuildBee MakeCode is a Constructive Scene Geometry (CSG) editor that can be coded in blocks, TypeScript (JavaScript) or a subset of python (Static Python).

-I thought I'd celebrate Genuary by show some of the more crazier things you can do with BuildBee MakeCode.
+I thought I'd celebrate Genuary by show some of the more crazier things you can do with [BuildBee MakeCode](https://makecode.buildbee.com).

+BuildBee MakeCode is a free code editor provided as a service to the 3d printing community by the team at [BuildBee](https://buildbee.com)

 ## Genurary 1 - Draw 10,000 of something.